Jesse72521/quiz-app-jesse-c/README.md

 ---

-**Note**: This application includes a working OpenAI API key for demo purposes.
-Ready to run immediately!
+**Note**: This application requires an OpenAI API key to generate quiz questions.
+Make sure to add your API key to the server environment variables before running the application.